marvambi/mvp-vendr-api/README.md

 # Node/Express Vender RESTful API

-This is the implementation for REST api for a react-store-front appllication using Node.js with Typescript, ESLint and Prettier
+This is the implementation for REST api for a react-store-front appllication using Node.js with Nodejs/Typescript/Express/MongoDB, ESLint and Prettier

 ## Prerequisites